9 Most Beautiful Cities in Europe to Add to Your Bucket List in 2026

 Paris, France

-No list of Europe’s most beautiful cities can begin anywhere else.
+No list of the most beautiful cities in Europe can begin anywhere else.
 Paris has been ranked the world’s most attractive city destination for four consecutive years by Euromonitor International, and it is not difficult to see why.
-The city feels designed to be beautiful: Haussmann’s wide boulevards, the golden curve of the Seine, the Eiffel Tower appearing without warning between buildings.
+The city feels designed to be beautiful: Haussmann’s wide boulevards, the golden curve of the Seine, and the Eiffel Tower appearing without warning between buildings.
 It never gets old.

 Insider tip: Most tourists queue for the Eiffel Tower.
 Locals go to the Trocadéro gardens opposite, free, perfect view, no queue.
 For Indian travellers, the area around Gare du Nord has several excellent South Indian restaurants.